How to tell between crocodiles and alligators? Do you know how to go about it?

 |They are slow when it comes to speed.||They are fast when it comes to speed.|

-As we can see, these amazing beast have a lot to explore.
-With the presence of Zoos and nature park.
+As we can see, these amazing beasts have a lot to explore.
+With the presence of Zoos and nature parks.
 They have been brought closer to people.
-Pay them a visit and learn more about them.
+Visit them and learn more about them.
 Who knows you make new friends out of them.

-And don’t forget to point out to them that it’s better for those wildlife to be released back to their natural habitat.
+And don’t forget to point out to them that it’s better for that wildlife to be released back to their natural habitat.